Joseph the Hesychast: Canonization

-On 20 October 2019, Ecumenical Patriarch Bartholomew I of Constantinople announced the beatification of Joseph the Hesychast at Karyes, Mount Athos.
+On 20 October 2019, Ecumenical Patriarch Bartholomew I of Constantinople announced the glorification of Joseph the Hesychast at Karyes, Mount Athos.
 His remains are kept in Vatopedi Monastery.
 On 9 March 2020, the Holy and Sacred Synod of the Ecumenical Patriarchate, by the Patriarchal and Synodal Act, inscribed Elder Joseph in the Holy Calendar of the Orthodox Church.

 Legacy

 His teachings and spiritual work are preserved in 65 letters published by the Monastery of Philotheou, as well as in various books.
 He is also known for his mystical approach to advocating for the use of the Jesus Prayer at Mount Athos.
 Joseph the Hesychast played a key role in the repopulation of six monasteries at Mount Athos, as well as many nunneries in Greece.

 His life and spiritual legacy are presented in a documentary film titled Elder Joseph the Hesychast (2019), which was produced, written and edited by the Monastery of Vatopedi.
 The documentary won four awards from the jury at the London Greek Film Festival in London.